 Visa expiration date is written: day/month/year.

-Requirements For Visa Expired Less Than 60 days While In Mexico:
+Requirements Per Person For Visa Expired Less Than 60 days While In Mexico:

 Obtaining a Visa under Family means for a married or common-law couple, normally each must show the qualifying amounts of income, investments etc. If not possible, one way around this is for one person of the married couple to qualify.
 If husband qualifies and wife does not, she enters as a tourist and when husband has his visa she can start.
 Spouse does not need financials as she is being sponsored by the other spouse.
-However, if name on wife's passport (and husband's) does not exactly match the name on the marriage certificate usually INM will decline the application.
+However, if name on wife's passport (and husband's) does not exactly match the name on the marriage certificate one needs a notarized letter from the American or Canadian Embassy in Mexico City confirming the person named on the passport is the same person named on the marriage license.
 Example, Mary Elizabeth Smith is not the same as Mary E. Smith to INM.
 If wife can qualify and husband enters as a tourist it is usually easier as the husband's name on his passport more often matches his name on marriage license / certificate.

 When the sponsor is a Permanent Resident the other family member/s will need to be a Temporary Resident for 1 year and in 12 months renew for 1 more year before becoming a PR.
 There is the need to apostille or legalize marriage certificate and to have the apostille and license translated by a certified translator in Mexico.
 Same process applies for a child who is being sponsored by a parent with a Temporary or Permanent Resident visa.
 For a child the birth certificate requires to be apostille or legalized and both documents translated by a certified translator in Mexico.
 Child's name on passport and birth certificates must match to the letter.